 Gluten is the binding agent in regular flour that holds your baked goods together.
 Gluten free flours do not, obviously, contain gluten so they are prone to being crumbly and dry if you don’t add some sort of binding agent.

-I find gfJules has just the right amount of xanthan for bread products to make them turn out absolutely perfect.
+I find gfJules has just the right amount of xanthan gum for breads and rolls to give them a soft and fluffy texture without any gumminess.

-If I’m making crepes, I prefer to use King Arthur’s Multipurpose so I can add the exact amount of xanthan I need to avoid a gummy texture.
+If I’m making crepes, I prefer to use King Arthur’s All Purpose blend which contains no xanthan gum so I can add the exact amount of xanthan I need to avoid a gummy texture.

 And Cup4Cup makes the most delightfully fluffy biscuits.